Liva Järnefelt

 Olivia (Liva) Järnefelt née Edström (18 March 1876 – 24 June 1971) was a Swedish mezzo-soprano who specialized in opera.
 In 1897, after appearing at the Royal Swedish Opera as the Third Boy in Mozart's The Magic Flute and making her actual debut as Pantalis in Boito's Mefistofele, she remained with the company until 1926.
 She performed major roles in several Wagnerian operas as well as in a variety of Italian works.
 On the occasion of her 25th anniversary with the Royal Opera, she was enthusiastically acclaimed for her performance in the title role of Bizet's Carmen.
-Appreciated by both her audiences and her critics for her clear, full-bodied voice and her outstanding stagecraft, she was awarded the Litteris et Artibus in 1920.
+Appreciated by both her audiences and critics for her clear, full-bodied voice and her outstanding stagecraft, she was awarded the Litteris et Artibus in 1920.

 Early life, family and education

 Born on 18 March 1878 in Vänersborg, Olivia Edström was the daughter of Chancellor Johan Edström and his wife Maria née Nordqvist.
 Her younger sister, Anna Edström (1884–1940), also became an opera singer.
 From 1894 to 1897, she studied voice at the Royal Swedish Academy of Music under Julius Günther.
 She later studied further under Gillis Bratt in Stockholm (1904–94) and August Iffert in Vienna.
 She also studied drama under Signe Hebbe.
 In 1910, she married the Finnish conductor and composer Armas Järnefelt.